-Arctic Glacier Winter Park at The Forks (November 29, 2019–mid-March, 2020)
+Arctic Glacier Winter Park at The Forks (December 2023–February 2024)

-Assiniboine Park Zoo Lights Festival (November 30, 2019–January 5, 2020)
+Assiniboine Park Zoo Lights Festival (November 24–January 7, 2023)

-Canad Inns Winter Wonderland, Red River Exhibition Park (November 29, 2019–January 4, 2020)
+Canad Inns Winter Wonderland, Red River Exhibition Park (December 1, 2023–January 6, 2024)

-Lights of the North Christmas, Hudson's Bay (December 5, 2019–January 5, 2020)
+Lights of the North Christmas, Hudson's Bay (unconfirmed in 2023)

-Lights of the North Christmas is Winnipeg's best indoor Christmas Festival Lights of the North Christmas used to be held at Red River Exhibition Park, but in 2019 it moved to Hudson's Bay Downtown.
-Stroll under the light of more than half-million lights that bring to life Christmas-themed 3D light sculptures.
-Entertainment includes interactive exhibits, light tunnels, photo booth, live music and performance, and even illuminated drinks.
-Special children play space features Christmas characters like elves, Santa Clause, face-painting and other activities.
-With 80,000 square foot space, there is a lot to see at this indoor Christmas light festival.
+Lights of the North Christmas is Winnipeg's best indoor Christmas Festival, held in Hudson's Bay Downtown.
+Stroll under the light of more than half of a million lights that bring to life Christmas-themed 3D light sculptures.
+Entertainment includes interactive exhibits, light tunnels, a photo booth, live music and performances, and even illuminated drinks.
+Special children's play space features Christmas characters like elves, Santa Claus, face-painting and other activities.
+With 7500 square meters of space, there is a lot to see at this indoor Christmas light festival.

-Christmas Lights Tours (December 17–20, 2019)
+Christmas Lights Tours (December 21, 2023)